 What Do I Need To Do?

-There are several options available for improving your Wi-Fi signal, and all vary in price and expected coverage.
-When comparing your options, keep these 6 things in mind:
+Several options are available for improving your Wi-Fi signal, and all vary in price and expected coverage.
+When comparing your options, keep these six things in mind:

 - The number of users/devices that will need access to the network.